tobiasbriones/blog/math/swe/drawing/drawing-a-sierpinski-petal-mandala-fractal-in-javafx/index.md

 ## Getting Started

-Tools and project set up is given next, so you can build the basics for developing the underlying drawing in JavaFX.
+Tools and project setup are given next, so you can build the basics for developing the underlying drawing in JavaFX.

-You can get started as I said in
+As said in
-[Getting Started | Building Slides from Screenshots App in JavaFX](/building-slides-from-screenshots-app-in-javafx#getting-started), and by using the *package name* `engineer.mathsoftware.blog.sierpinskipetal` for this app.
+[Getting Started | Building Slides from Screenshots App in JavaFX](/building-slides-from-screenshots-app-in-javafx#getting-started), you can get started and let the *package name* be `engineer.mathsoftware.blog. sierpinskipetal` for this app.

 It's important to note the `module-info.java` in the module's source root (`src` dir), as we use Java modules to import JavaFX mods in this case.